 I had suffered great loss.
 My heart physically felt it was bleeding.
 Did we even know that the heart can feel like it’s bleeding.

 I needed a hero, a champion.
 Jenny was all that, but don’t think for a minute that Jenny’s the hero I’m writing about.
 Right from the start, the hero is God.
 I cried out to Him and He heard me.
-He gave me a friend.
+He answered prayer by giving me a friend.

 I had nothing to complain about.
 What is Rheumatoid Arthritis, swelling and pain when moving, to paralysis of every limb and chest.